 In December of 1965 we have a letter from Laban’s doctor saying that he will be on crutches for at least six more months.

-Laban worked at Schamber Tractor Sales for 20 years, beginning probably in 1967 – the earliest related document we have is a pay stub from August of 1979.
+Laban worked at Schamber Tractor Sales for 20 years, beginning probably in 1967 – the earliest related documents we have are W2 from 1978, and a pay stub from August of 1979.

 Over the years, beginning in 1973, Laban shared in the joy of the marriage of each of his children:

 On February 18, 1974, Laban’s father, Daniel Simon Arnold passed away.